adopt-liveview/adopt-liveview/priv/pages/2025/12-09-v2-events-en_US.md

 In a modern front-end framework you don't want a view that shows something and is never modified again.
 We will learn the first way to modify state in LiveView: events.

 We're going to build a simple button that reverses the current user's name.
-Edit `page_live.exs` file with to this:
+Edit the `page_live.exs` file to this:

 ```elixir
 defmodule MyappWeb.PageLive do